benhj/knoxcrypt/README.md

 size is 4096.
 This will ask you for a password which is used to seed a 256 byte key used to encrypt / decrypt the file system.

-`./bfs image.bfs 128000 testMount -d` will launch and mount image.bfs under the directory testMount in fuse debug mode.
+`./bfs image.bfs testMount` will launch and mount image.bfs under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
 You will be asked for the password used to initially encrypt the image.

 To compile each component separately:-